-Although it is more effective than aspirin, taking more than the recommended daily dose can cause serious overdose symptoms.
+Although it is more effective than aspirin, taking more than the recommended daily dose can cause severe Percocet overdose symptoms.
 The highest dosage recommended for this drug should not exceed 4000 milligrams a day.
-Anything more than the daily dosage on a general term is an overdose.
-A paper published by the New York Times states that 78 people die every day just from opioid overdoses and the misuse of these drugs are on the rise.
+Anything higher than the daily dosage can lead to Percocet overdose.
+A paper published by the New York Times states that 78 people die every day just from opioid overdoses, and the misuse of these drugs is on the rise.

-Many factors can increase the risk of patients overdose e.g., taking doses that exceed the normal prescription rate or combination of the drug with other substances which could make it more harmful.
-People also using it recreationally tend to pop many pills without caring how many Percocet can get them high.
-When a patient takes the painkiller outside the prescribed dosage, they could end up harming themselves and experience countless effects of abusing it.
+Many factors can increase the risk of patients to overdose, e.g., taking doses that exceed the regular prescription rate or combinations with other substances, which could make the condition even more harmful.
+People also using Percocet recreationally tend to pop many pills without caring how many pills can get them high.
+When a patient takes the painkiller outside the prescribed dosage, they could end up harming themselves and experience many side effects of abusing it.
 The misuse of the drug can also cause an overdose.

 Another risk factor can occur when a patient builds up a tolerance to the drug.
 This, in turn, pushes up the dosage to a lethal point.
-If the person at any point in time relapses, they may try to take up that dosage at the lethal point and unintentionally overdose because their system no longer has that built-up tolerance for the drug.
-While Percocet is being addictive and boosting their tolerance, they need more pills, or sometimes smoking crushed Percocet pills with marijuana, to get the effects leading to more risks of overdose.
+If the person at any point in time relapses, they may try to take up that dosage at the fatal point and unintentionally overdose because their system no longer has that built-up tolerance for the drug.
+While this drug is addictive and boosting their tolerance, one may need more pills, or sometimes start to smoke crushed Percocet pills with marijuana, to get the effects leading to more risks of overdose.

-Percocet OD can often occur when the prescription is taken a different way other than orally e.g., snorting, injecting or smoking.
+Percocet overdose can often occur when the prescription is taken a different way other than orally, e.g., snorting, injecting, or smoking.

 Other common risk factors to cause overdose on Percocet may include:

-- Having other serious health issues like liver disease and kidney disease.
+- Co-occurring severe health issues like liver disease and kidney disease.

-- Consumption of fake Percocet medications, or drugs that have been tampered.
+- Consumption of fake Percocet medication, or drugs that have been tampered.

-When overdose is experienced, a patient could go through adverse effects of Percocet toxicity.
-These symptoms include:
+When an overdose is experienced, a patient could go through adverse effects of Percocet toxicity.
+Percocet overdose symptoms include: